-The fact that a person has paid for a work to be made (other than a photograph for domestic purposes, or a portrait or engraving) does not mean that they will own copyright in it, although they may be permitted to copy it, or exercise other rights of the owner.
-For example, if a community group commissions an artist to prepare a drawing for a flyer, the artist will own copyright in the artwork, although the community group will have an implied licence to reproduce it in the flyer (see “Licensing copyright”).
+The fact that a person has paid for a work to be made (other than a photograph for domestic purposes, or a portrait or engraving) does not mean that they own copyright in it, although they may be permitted to copy it, or exercise other rights of the owner.
+For example, if a community group commissions an artist to prepare a drawing for a flyer, the artist will own copyright in the artwork and the community group will have an implied licence to reproduce it in the flyer (see “Licensing copyright”).
 This means the artist could allow someone else to use the artwork for another purpose.
 If the community group wants to control the use of the artwork, it should require the artist to assign copyright in the artwork to the group as a condition of the commission (see “Assignment of copyright”).

 A person who commissions a private or domestic photograph (or the making of a portrait or engraving) (e.g. wedding photos) owns the copyright in the work, but the artist or photographer can prevent the owner from dealing with the work other than for the purpose for which it was commissioned (s 35(5)).
 The parties can change this by agreement.

 The Commonwealth and the Australian states own the copyright in works made by, or under the direction or control of, the Commonwealth or state.
 This means that copyright in works prepared by independent contractors for the Crown vests in the Crown, although it would not if the work were done for a non-government body.